note96e/thorium/doc/buildguide.md

 - STUDIO: &studio_unlock

 ## Raytac MDBT50Q-RX
-You can use the RAYTAC MDBT50Q-RX as a dongle in place of the XIAO, but it must have the UF2 bootloader installed.
+You can use the Raytac MDBT50Q-RX as a dongle in place of the XIAO, but it must have the UF2 bootloader installed.
 Use `thorium_dongle-raytac_mdbt50q_rx-zmk.uf2` and `thorium_reset_dongle-raytac_mdbt50q_rx-zmk.uf2`.

 I'm currently using the module created by rschenk.